abysssal/lawless-shade/Game Design Document.md

 	- [x] Make Potions work on enemies
 	- [x] Enemy spawning
 - 7/26
+	- UI
+		- [x] Score at Top Center
+		- [x] Throw Strength becomes a bar rather than a number
+		- [x] All items now show in the bottom
+- 7/27
 	- Potions
 		- [ ] Slowness Potion
 		- [ ] Speed Potion